coatyio/coaty-js/docs/man/developer-guide.md

 It is used to model parent-child relationships of objects.
 For example, Annotation objects can be modelled as children of target objects they are attached to.

-The optional `locationId` property refers to the UUID of the Location object that this object has been associated with.
+The optional `locationId` property refers to the UUID of the Location object that this object is associated with.

 The optional `isDeactivated` property marks an object that is no longer used.
 The concrete definition meaning of this property is defined by the Coaty application.